intentor/adic/README.md

 instance = container.ResolveAll(typeInstance, "Identifier");
 ```

-**Note:** currently manual resolution of bindings that has conditions is not supported.
+**Note:** although it's possible to resolve instances by identifier, currently manual resolution of bindings that have other conditions is not supported.

 ### <a id="factories"></a>Factories